bitsofcotton/puts_cc/README.md

 If we use NOT word with accurate handle, we can roughly (but deeply differed to now) divide some insists.
 Being determined whether implement or not.

+# Archived
+This repository is archived, so without bug report, will no change.